launchbynttdata/common-platform-documentation/platform/cli/usage-guides/new-service/java/aws/configure_vpn_client/README.md

 ### 3.2.
 Windows
   1. Click on the large button labeled "Download OpenVPN Connect for Windows" to download the software as an .msi installer
   2. Once the download has been completed, double-click on the downloaded .msi installer file to begin installation.
-  3. Proceed with the installer's installation steps
+  3. Proceed with the installer's installation steps.

 ## 4. **Downloading Client Configuration**
 The configuration has been stored centrally within the Launch AWS Root account's AWS Secrets Manager at `arn:aws:secretsmanager:us-east-2:538234414982:secret:vpn/client_test/client_config`